 The IRF540N is an advanced HEXFET N-channel power mosfet, from International Rectifier.
-The device is extremely versatile with its performance capabilities and thus becomes ideal for numerous electronic applications.
+The device is extremely versatile with its current, voltage switching capabilities, and thus becomes ideal for numerous electronic applications.

 The datasheet and pinout details of the device has been explained in the following article.

 - Extremely low resistance across load path.Flexible dv/dt plot.